Naomi Osaka 2022: Net Worth, Salary, and Endorsements

 The same year, she made her maiden appearance at a Grand Slam in Melbourne.
 She was also crowned as the WTA 'Newcomer of the Year.'

 The year 2018 showered prosperity over Osaka.
 She won her first Grand Slam by defeating her childhood idol Serena Williams.
-She also became the first Japanese to contest and win a Grand Slam final.
+She also became the first Japanese player to contest and win a Grand Slam final.

 After her Australian Open victory, her career took a turn.
 She parted ways with her coach Sascha Bajin and went title-less for a few months.